fromjyce/PythonPrograms/README.md

 This repository contains the Python programs that I have submitted for assignments and records during my second semester at college.
 The programs cover a range of topics, including basic data types, control structures, arrays, functions, and file handling.

 ## Structure of the Repository
-The repository is organized into separate folders for each topic.
-Each folder contains multiple Python programs related to the topic.
-Additionally, there is a separate folder for lab assignments and records.
+* The repository is organized into two folders: one for lab assignments and one for records.
+Each folder contains several Python programs related to the topics that I learned in my second semester.
+* Additionally, I have created another folder that contains some Python programs that I solved for problems that I solved online.

 ## Running the Programs
 These programs have been tested on Linux